-- This similarity emphasizes that the distinction between process and product innovations is fairly minor in theory, though this distinction might still be useful in mapping these models to reality. - An equilibrium and a balanced growth path are defined similarly to before. - Labor market clearing requires that
+- Close connection between the model here and the models of expanding input variety. - This similarity emphasizes that the distinction between process and product innovations is fairly minor in theory, though this distinction might still be useful in mapping these models to reality. - An equilibrium and a balanced growth path are defined similarly to before.